“Organizing is what you do before you do something, so that when you do it, it is not all mixed up.” - A. A. Milne

 When organizing your tasks and your schedule, take a moment to assess your priorities too.

-The Eisenhower Matrix is a powerful time management framework that can help you categorize tasks and make your workload free more manageable.
-You can grab a free PDF download here.
+The Eisenhower Matrix is a powerful time management framework that can help you categorize tasks and make your workload more manageable.
+You can grab the PDF download here.

 - Organize your goals